Updated December 2022

 This page provides a thoughtful and balanced case for school-sponsored boys volleyball at high schools in Northern Virginia.
-The message is targeted to school district officials, including school principals, directors of student activities (DSAs) and other athletics administrators.
+The message is targeted to school board members, school district officials, including school principals, directors of student activities (DSAs) and other athletics administrators.

 The following summarize the benefits of elevating High School Boys Volleyball to a school-sponsored sport.